 \\NOTE: The Campus Security Report is published annually and is available on FNU's website under Student Services>Crime Report.
 It is also annually distributed directly to all students and employees via email.
 A printed copy is published on each Campus and is also available at each campus' Reception, Campus Dean office, and/or Student Service office.
-The link will also be available in every Syllabi on Simple Syllabus.

-Safety and Security Campus Safety and Security Purpose
+Safety And Security Campus Safety And Security Purpose